linkerd/website/linkerd.io/content/2/tasks/install-helm.md

 file passed with a `-f` option, or overriding specific values using the family of `--set` flags like we did above for certificates.

+## Disabling The Proxy Init Container

+If installing with CNI, make sure that you add the `--set global.noInitContainer=true` and
+`--set installNamespace=false` flags to your `helm install` command as these are required when using CNI.

 ## Setting High-Availability

 The chart contains a file `values-ha.yaml` that overrides some